imsachinshah/solverjs/README.md

 SolverJS are a combination of many common mathematical and some very used logic solutions.

 ## ☯ What's New
-Finally, jsDelivr CDN is available so you can now use the SolverJs in your non-npm project and we use 'let' over the 'const' so you freely use SolverJs package within an old codebase also.
+Finally, jsDelivr CDN is available so you can now use the SolverJs in your non-npm project and we use 'let' over the 'const' so you freely use SolverJs package within an old codebase also..

 ## Installation